13 December . 2022

 10 Fun Facts About Mount Rainier

-The source: Native American tribes referred to the mountain as Tahol, which means “mother of waters”, Tacoma which means “place where the water begins”, or Tahoma, which means “snowy peak”.
+Native American tribes referred to the mountain as Talol, which means “mother of waters”, Tacoma which means “place where the water begins”, or Tahoma, which means “snowy peak”.

-The name: Explorer George Vancouver renamed the mountain in honor of his friend, Rear Admiral Peter Rainier.
-Since the official return of Alaska’s Mount McKinley to its original name (Denali) in 2015, a similar debate over Mt.
-Rainier has taken place, with talk about returning to its original name—but what's that you ask?
+Explorer George Vancouver renamed the mountain in honor of his friend, Rear Admiral Peter Rainier.
+Since the official return of Alaska’s Mount McKinley to its original name (Denali) in 2015, a similar debate over Mount Rainier has taken place, with talk about returning to its original name—but what's that you ask?
 Click to find out.

 A grotto of ice, rock, and steam called the Coliseum sits below the ice cap of the summit.
-The ice caves of Mt.
-Rainier are being studied for their similarity to conditions on planets like Mars.
+The ice caves of Mount Rainier are being studied for their similarity to conditions on planets like Mars.

-Commanding presence: On clear days, Mount Rainier can be seen as far away as Corvallis, Oregon and Victoria, British Columbia—that's up to 300 miles away.
+On clear days, Mount Rainier can be seen as far away as Corvallis, Oregon and Victoria, British Columbia—that's up to 300 miles away.

-Mountain of rivers: Several rivers start at the Mt.
-Rainier glaciers from which their names derive: the Carbon, Puyallup, Mowich, Nisqually, and Cowlitz Rivers all begin on the slopes of Mt.
-Rainier.
+Several rivers start at the Mount Rainier glaciers from which their names derive: the Carbon, Puyallup, Mowich, Nisqually, and Cowlitz Rivers all begin on the slopes of Mount Rainier.

 While the views of Mount Rainier are spectacular, make a day of it and go experience its beauty up close.
 There is so much to see and learn, you might find yourself going back over and over again.